 Gradually stir flour into the creamed mixture until well blended.
 Use a paddle attachment for the stand mixer, or mix by hand with the help of a wooden spoon.

-Once the mixture is well incorporated, spread or pat it on the bottom of an ungreased 13 x 9 x 2-inch baking pan.
+Once the mixture is well incorporated, use a small offset spatula to spread or pat it into the bottom of an ungreased 13 x 9 x 2-inch baking pan.
 If you'd like a thicker shortbread, use a 9-inch square pan.
 Prick the dough all over with a fork.
 Alternatively, roll the dough out on a lightly floured surface and cut out with round or square cookie cutters.

-Bake at 300 F for 30 to 40 minutes, until just lightly browned.
+Bake in the preheated oven for 40 to 45 minutes until just lightly browned.

-Remove from oven and immediately cut into squares or rectangles, and cool completely before removing from pan.
+Remove from the oven and immediately cut into squares or rectangles.
+Cool completely before removing from pan.
 If using, dust with powdered sugar.